andymiller813/andymiller813.github.io/_posts/2014-09-24-networking-basics.markdown

 }
 {% endhighlight %}

 The users key contains one JSON object as its value, and this JSON object contains two JSON arrays (lists).
 One of the arrays has the key “free-users” and the other “premium-users”.
 In conclusion, there are many ways to structure a JSON object, but they need to follow this structure in order for a client or server to properly parse them once they get across the internet network.

-##A Non-Trivial Example
-//TODO